Leaving the NHS — what happens to your pension?

 The key practical point: leaving and returning to the NHS does not erase your deferred benefits.
 You retain everything you built up, and the new accrual adds to it at retirement.

-• Always contact NHS Pensions for your specific deferred benefit statement before making any decision.
+- •Contact NHS Pensions for your specific deferred benefit statement before making any decision.

 This is factual information, not financial advice.
-If you're unsure what's right for your situation, speak to an FCA-regulated financial adviser.
+For personal recommendations, speak to an FCA-regulated financial adviser and check the FCA register.